 What can you do?

 Exclusion – Seal up any entry holes or access points near pipes, doors and windows where mice or rats can enter a building.
 Seal any holes bigger than a dime.
 Put an old shower curtain under bird feeders for easy cleanup and take these indoors at night.

-Contact the three manufacturers and express your dissatisfaction that they continue to sell these harmful products:
+Contact these three manufacturers and express your dissatisfaction that they continue to sell these harmful products: